 HOMEMADE SUNFLOWER SEED BUTTER

-You can, however, leave out the honey and coconut oil, or substitute your favorite sweetener and neutral vegetable oil.
-If you do choose not to use the sweetener and oil, it will be important to roast the seeds and add ¼ to ½ teaspoon of salt for best taste.
+You can, however, leave out the honey and coconut oil and substitute your favorite sweetener and vegetable oil.
+If you do choose not to use the sweetener and oil, it will be important to roast the seeds and add a little salt for the best taste.

 (Note: When processing, do not add water as it will cause the butter to seize.)